Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 • timely daily cleaning and removal of the tube from the stoma;

-• thorough washing from mucus, crusts in a special solution;
+• thorough rinsing of mucus and crusts in a special solution;

 • wiping with medical alcohol using a sterile wipe;

-• lubrication of the outer surface of the tube with glycerin;
+• lubricating the outer surface of the tube with glycerin;

-• gentle insertion of the cannula into the stoma with a slight screwing motion.
+• Carefully insert the cannula into the stoma with a light screwing motion.

-During the patient's stay in the hospital, the attending physician may refuse to insert the tube, observing the position of the lumen.
-The first signs of narrowing of the hole are an indication for the return of the cannula to the tracheostomy.
+While the patient is in the hospital, the attending physician may refuse to insert the tube, observing the position of the lumen.
+The first signs of narrowing of the hole are an indication to return the cannula to the tracheostomy.

-Before the procedure, the skin around the lumen, the tube and the edges of the stoma are pre-treated with a special ointment.
+Before the procedure, the skin around the lumen area, the tube and the edges of the stoma are pre-treated with a special ointment.

 Features of the procedures

-It is equally important to sanitize the airways and properly care for the opening in the trachea.
+It is equally important to sanitize the respiratory tract and provide proper care for the opening in the trachea.
 Sputum is removed using a special device - a medical sonator.

 The frequency of the procedure is determined individually.
 The patient should breathe freely and normally.

-• specific sound of swallowing from the cannula;
+• specific sound of gulping from the cannula;

 • restless behavior, patient discomfort;

-The patient is advised to sleep in the supine position, avoiding the possibility of accidental occlusion of the tracheostomy opening.
+The patient is advised to sleep in a lateral decubitus position to avoid the possibility of accidental closure of the tracheostomy opening.
 Water procedures should also be carried out with extreme caution, eliminating the possibility of water entering the respiratory system.

 The tape that secures the product is replaced daily.
-The gasket between the hole and the tracheostomy is changed without delay when wet or dirty.
+The gasket between the hole and the tracheostomy is changed without delay when it gets wet or dirty.

-It is important to take good care of the neck around the stoma by systematically disinfecting with a hydrogen peroxide solution.
-Hygiene of the body of patients after trachostomy is performed using special means that do not require subsequent rinsing.
+It is important to ensure careful care of the skin of the neck in the area around the stoma, carrying out systematic disinfection using a hydrogen peroxide solution.
+Body hygiene of patients after trachostomy is performed using special means that do not require subsequent rinsing.

-A temporary, or permanent, tracheostomy will require serious consideration of the restrictions and strict adherence to the rules for this type of patient.
-The habitual way of life will need to be changed in accordance with the recommendations of the attending physician.
+A temporary or permanent tracheostomy will require taking restrictions seriously and strictly following the rules for this type of patient.
+Your usual lifestyle will need to be changed in accordance with the recommendations of your doctor.

-Ignoring the established rules can lead to respiratory arrest, blockage of the pathways and the occurrence of inflammatory processes in the tracheostomy area.
+Ignoring the established rules can lead to respiratory arrest, blockage of the passages and the occurrence of inflammatory processes in the tracheostomy area.

-• accumulation of mucus, sputum in the tube;
+• accumulation of mucus and sputum in the tube;

 • diving, showering, swimming.

-Useful tips and recommendations will help make life easier for the patient after a tracheostomy:
+Useful tips and recommendations will help make the patient’s life easier after tracheostomy:

-1. Restoration of respiratory, swallowing, motor functions will be much easier and painless when performing special gymnastic exercises.
+1. Restoring breathing, swallowing, and motor functions will be much easier and painless when performing special gymnastic exercises.

-2. Specific noise, wheezing - indicate the need to clean the cannula.
+2. Specific noise and wheezing indicate the need to clean the cannula.

-3. Eating should take place in a relaxed atmosphere.
+3. Eating should take place in a calm environment.
 During this, the patient should not laugh or talk.

-4. In severe cold, the stoma should be covered with a thick gauze bandage, avoiding deep breaths.
+4. In extreme cold, the stoma should be covered with a thick gauze bandage, avoiding deep breaths.

-5. Dry or hot weather will require occasional dampening of the gauze.
+5. Dry or hot weather will require periodic moistening of the gauze.

-6. It is important to carry out daily, thorough oral care, which will prevent the development of complications, all kinds of inflammatory processes.
+6. It is important to carry out daily, thorough oral care, which will prevent the development of complications and all kinds of inflammatory processes.

 7. The use of special inhalers will alleviate the condition, eliminate irritation of the mucous membrane, providing a moisturizing effect.